l0jik/Win-UDP-Dam/README.md

 It’s still an ongoing project, experimental in a way.
 But, had you ever been spied upon, It comes quite handy as a solution.

-(PS: The software’s name comes from Ed Rush, drum and bass DJ and Producer).

 IT

-—ABSTRACT E SCOPO —
 Lo scopo di questi script per Windows e Linux è di riscrivere gli header Dei pacchetti UDP in uscita.
 Un tale disturbo determina un segnale disordinato per gli spyware, pertanto